carbon-language/carbon-lang/openmp/docs/SupportAndFAQ.rst

 Q: How to build an OpenMP offload capable compiler?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To build an *effective* OpenMP offload capable compiler, only one extra CMake option, `LLVM_ENABLE_RUNTIMES="OPENMP"`, is needed when building LLVM (Generic information about building LLVM is available `here <https://llvm.org/docs/GettingStarted.html>`__.).
-To build an *effective* OpenMP offload capable compiler we recommend a two stage build.
-The first stage Clang does not require to be offload capable but all backends that are targeted by OpenMP need to be enabled.
+Make sure all backends that are targeted by OpenMP to be enabled.
 By default, Clang will be build with all backends enabled.
-This initial (stage 1) Clang is used to create a second Clang compiler that is offload capable as well as the :ref:`device runtime libraries <device_runtime>` that will be linked into the offloaded code to provide OpenMP runtime support on the device.

-Generic information about building LLVM is available `here
-<https://llvm.org/docs/GettingStarted.html>`__.
-The CMake options for the
-second stage Clang should include:

-- `LIBOMPTARGET_NVPTX_CUDA_COMPILER=$STAGE1/bin/clang` to use the stage one compiler for the device runtime compilation.
-- `LIBOMPTARGET_NVPTX_ENABLE_BCLIB=ON` to enable efficient device runtimes in bitcode format.

 If your build machine is not the target machine or automatic detection of the available GPUs failed, you should also set: